This article explains how you can set up and manage a company pension plan with Personio Payroll.

 Go to Payroll to check whether the professional pension fund is correct.

-In case the provider changes during the month, contact your Payroll Specialist.
+If you change providers during the month, please contact your payroll specialist.
 They can support you.

 Manage supplementary insurance